MelbourneDeveloper/Jayse/README.md

 ## Features

-- **Power Path Parsing and Filtering** - allows you to access deeply nested values without casting and without throwing exceptions.
+- **Powerful Path Parsing and Filtering** - allows you to access deeply nested values without casting and without throwing exceptions.
 - **Lossless Conversion**: convert to strongly typed Dart objects and back to JSON without any information loss.
 See below for more information.
 - **Strong Typing**: all values are strongly typed.
 No accessing `dynamic` values.
 - **Immutable**: All objects are immutable.
 There are no setters.
 Use non-destructive mutation to create new `JsonObject`s.